 Andrea was a graduate student and then a postdoc in the lab from 2008-2014.
 She focused her research as a graduate student in the genomics of Salmonella frombacteriophages to plasmids.
 During her postdoc, she used genomics to study milk spoilage organisms.
 Currently, she is the Director of the Center of Veterinary Medicine at Universidad Andrés Bello in Chile.

 Aljosa is interested in general microbiology of milk and dairy products.
 His past research experience involved studies on bacteriocins and the protective function of lactic acid bacteria.
 During his time in our lab, he studied dairy pathogens and spoilage organisms.
 He was working on the connection between presence of coliforms and different pathogens in dairy products.
 Additionally, Aljosa summarized the dairy spoilage work done in our lab by putting together a standardized set of dairy spoilage microorganisms.
+Al currently works as an Extension Associate for Cornell Dairy Extension.

 As a postdoctoral associate from 2010 to 2012, Siyun studied the physiological properties and transcriptional responses of L. monocytogenes under different stress conditions related with food.
 Currently, Siyun is an Assistant Professor in the Food, Nutrition and Health Program at the University of British Columbia.